ErikLeBlansch/WeatherIndex/README.md

 This project investigates the effectiveness of various clustering algorithms in analyzing meteorological data to improve Automatic Identification System (AIS)-based ship arrival time predictions in inland waterway transport (IWT).
 The weather patterns were grouped using different clustering methods, and their performance was evaluated using the Silhouette Score.
 The findings of this research are detailed in the associated research paper.

 ## Data Source
 The meteorological data used in this research was obtained from the Koninklijk Nederlands Meteorologisch Instituut (KNMI).
-The data can be accessed at the following link:
+The data can be accessed via the following link:
 [KNMI Climate Data](https://www.knmi.nl/nederland-nu/klimatologie/daggegevens)

 ## Repository Structure